PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-06 09:11:15
+Last updated: 2024-04-06 09:11:48
-Random Quote: I know the poison that my father used, and there is none slower or more agonizing.
-Soon we may hear the Mountain screaming, even here in Sunspear.  -  Tyene Sand
+Random Quote: Friendships are the foundation that we stand on. - Nina Locke